 Many MNO events include collaboration with school musicians in orchestra or other concerts, including:

-- Aritst-in-Residence at Tempe High School for the 2016-17 school year, working with 150+ student musicians in the orchestra program, and inviting 65+ selected students to join the orchestra for two concert programs:
+MNO is Artist-in-Residence at Tempe High School for the 2016-17 through 2018-19 school years, working with 150+ student musicians in the orchestra program, and inviting 65+ selected students to join the orchestra for two concert programs: